📈 Tools for Plotting Data

 Parameters:

-• data_list (list of dicts, required) – a list of data dictionaries for each profile to be plotted
+• data_list (list of dicts, required) – a list of clean_data dictionaries for each profile to be plotted

-• alphas_to_use (list of floats, optional) – A list of custom alphas (0.0-1.0).
+• alphas_to_use (list of floats, optional, Default is 'none' (sets alpha to 1)) – A list of custom alphas (0.0-1.0).
 List length must match the number of profiles listed in data_list.
-Default is ‘none’.
-Default alpha is 1.

-• ls_to_use (list of stings, optional) – A list of custom matplotlib linestyles.
+• ls_to_use (list of stings, optional, Default is 'none' (sets linestyle to '-')) – A list of custom matplotlib linestyles.
 List length must match the number of profiles listed in data_list.
-Default is ‘none’.
-Default linestyle is ‘-‘.

-• lw_to_use (list of floats, optional) – A list of custom linewidths.
+• lw_to_use (list of floats, optional, Default is 'none' (sets linewidth to 3).) – A list of custom linewidths.
 List length must match the number of profiles listed in data_list.
-Default is ‘none’.
-Default linewidth is 3.

-• save (bool, optional) – whether to show the plot inline or save to a file.
-Default is False which displays the file inline.
+• save (bool, optional, Default is False) – whether to show the plot inline or save to a file.

 Returns: